History of Thirsk

 1580 Draper Bartholomew Smith runs a stall in the Market Place and founds a business that continues in Thirsk for 400 years.

-1723 Bell family become Lords of the Manor of Thirsk and build Thirsk Hall.
+1723 Earl of Derby sold the Thirsk Manor and Hall to the Bell family who become Lords of the Manor of Thirsk

 1786 Thirsk is a posting stage for coaches calling at the Three Tuns and the Fleece.